btroncone/learn-rxjs/operators/combination/concat.md

 ---

-:bulb: You can think of concat like a line at a ATM, the next transaction (subscription) cannot start until the previous completes!
+💡 You can think of concat like a line at a ATM, the next transaction (subscription) cannot start until the previous completes!

-:bulb: If throughput, not order, is a primary concern, try [merge](merge.md) instead!
+💡 If throughput, not order, is a primary concern, try [merge](merge.md) instead!

 ---